The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Introduction

 Discussing formally we explain the so-called Einstein relation \cite{Kubo_1966,https://doi.org/10.1002/andp.19053220806, spohn interface dynamics}, which identifies the friction term in the effective diffusivity as the mobility, the infinitesimal response of the system to an external volume forcing.
 Consider the solution $S_t(n)$ of the forced mean curvature flow for a constant large scale forcing $F \in \R$ with planar initial data

 Then associated with each propagation direction $n$ there are minimal and maximal asymptotic speeds

-which may not be the same, the present discussion is informal but see Gao and Kim \cite{MR4062478} for rigorous results on the head and tail speed and their directional dependence.
+which may not be the same.
 It is not difficult to check that both are monotone nondecreasing in $F$ and $c_*(n,0) = c^*(n,0) = 0$.
 Ignoring, for now, the possibility that the two asymptotic propagation speeds do not agree in some cases we define $c(n,F) = c_*(n,F) = c^*(n,F)$ and then define the mobility $\mu(n)$ by

 Although both quantities are strictly monotone in the set where they are non-zero, there can occur a nontrivial pinning interval $[-F_*(n),F^*(n)]\ni 0$ so that

 In this case $\mu(n) = 0$, possibly at \emph{every} direction $n \in S^{d-1}$.
 This is a well-known phenomenon which occurs in many related models of interface propagation in heterogeneous media.
 See for example \cite{FeldmanSmart,Feldman2021,NovagaValdinoci2011,DirrYip,DirrKaraliYip}.